In the last lesson, we went over たちつてと. Let’s add the N consonant to your toolkit.

 NA NI NU NE NO-なにぬねの

-First let’s cover how to pronounce these characters.
-You can tap each character to hear native pronunciation.
+Let’s cover how to pronounce these characters.
+You can tap each character to hear the native pronunciation.

 - な (na) – sounds like “nah” — “ah” with a N in front

 nu) – sounds like “new”

 - の (no) – sounds like “no” 🙂

 You learned た (ta) in the last lesson.
 It’s not that た and に look super similar, but they are just similar enough that when handwritten, or using fancy typography, they can blend a bit.